A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Discussion

 \section{Discussion}

-In this paper, we evaluated self-explanations, i.e., explanations generated by instruction-tuned LLMs, based on their plausibility to humans and their faithfulness to models.
-We instructed 4 LLMs: \textit{Llama2}, \textit{Llama3}, \textit{Mistral} and \textit{Mixtral} for 2 text classification tasks in English but also in Italian and Danish.
-We constrained self-explanations to the input tokens of the respective text samples for which established evaluation methods can be easily applied.
-We analysed the sentiment classification (SST/mSST) and forced labour classification (RaFoLa) for which human annotations are available and included post-hoc feature attribution with layer-wise relevance propagation (LRP) for comparison.
+In this paper, we evaluate self-explanations, i.e., explanations generated by instruction-tuned LLMs, based on their plausibility to humans and their faithfulness to models.
+We instruct 4 open-weight LLMs: \textit{Gemma3}, \textit{Llama3}, \textit{Qwen3} and \textit{Mistral} for three text classification tasks in English but also in Italian and Danish.
+We analyse the sentiment classification (SST/mSST) and forced labour classification (RaFoLa) tasks for which human annotations are available.
+We collect new human rationale annotations for the third dataset, Climate-Fever \cite{Climate-Fever}, a claim verification dataset with claims related to climate change.
+We further include post-hoc attribution-based explanation methods in order to evaluate faithfulness of rationales to the correct model predictions.